 Your doctor may also advise you to make some lifestyle changes, including:

-- choosing low-impact activities instead of competitive sports or other high-impact activities, to decrease your risk of injury and bleeding
+- choosing low-impact activities instead of competitive sports or other high-impact activities to decrease your risk of injury and bleeding

-The most dangerous complication of ITP is bleeding, especially bleeding into the brain, which can be catastrophic or fatal.
-However, serious bleeding is rare.
+The most dangerous complication of ITP is bleeding, especially bleeding into the brain, which can be fatal.
+But serious bleeding is rare.

-Surgery to remove the spleen permanently increases the risk of infection as well as the risk of becoming ill if you get an infection.
-It is important to watch for any symptoms of infection and report them to your doctor promptly.
+Surgery to remove the spleen increases your risk of bacterial infections and the risk of becoming seriously ill if you get an infection.
+If you have a splenectomy, it’s important to watch for any symptoms of infection and report them to your doctor promptly.